-7. Divide your answer to Equation 6 by 1000 to convert kg (which is what you calculat to tons.
-Your answer should be in the form of "One teaspoon of this black hole wor weigh tons on Earth."
+Divide your answer to Question 6 by 1000 to convert kg (which is what you calculated) to tons.
+Your answer should be in the form of "One teaspoon of this black hole would weigh tons on Earth."

 Part 2.
 Supermassive Black Holes